 - a.
 Legal and physical access are available; - b.
 The lot is not subject to erosion, flooding or subsidence; and - c.
-The proposed lot is inaccessible from the balance or is inconvenient to farm. - 8.
-Confined Feeding Operation (CFO) CFO's may be permitted in the Plan area when in compliance with Provincial Regulations, Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan. - 9.
-Natural Resource Conservation Board (NRCB) Parkland County shall work with the NRCB to share information and ensure appropriate environmental management of CFO's within the plan area. - 10.
-Agricultural Buildings Agricultural Buildings greater than 108 ft in size shall require a development permit within the mine permit boundary in accordance with Policy 6.7(7) of this plan. - 11.
-Agricultural Management Practices The County will support the best management practices for the reduction of fertilizer use and phosphate production on agricultural lands as outlined in "Beneficial Management Practices: Environmental Manual for Crop Producers in Alberta". - 12.
-Minimize Tillage and Crop Selection The County will support the reduction of tillage and choice of crop yields which require low phosphate and fertilizer inputs to reduce potential erosion, runoff and contamination of surface and groundwater source. - 13.
-Naturalization of Agricultural Lands Where designated agricultural lands are not needed for agricultural purposes, the County will support the naturalization of these lands using native vegetation. - 14.
+The proposed lot is inaccessible from the balance or is inconvenient to farm.

+8-7.
+Confined Feeding Operation (CFO) - CFO's may be permitted in the Plan area when in compliance with Provincial Regulations, Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan.

+- 9-8.
+Natural Resource Conservation Board (NRCB) Parkland County shall work with the NRCB to share information and ensure appropriate environmental management of CFO's within the plan area. - Agricultural Buildings Agricultural Buildings greater than 108 ft2 in size shall require a development permit within the mine permit boundary in accordance with Policy 6.7(7) of this plan. - 11.
+Agricultural Management Practices The County will support the best management practices of for the reduction of fertilizer use and phosphate production on agricultural lands as outlined in "Beneficial Management Practices: Environmental Manual for Crop Producers in Alberta". - 42.
+Minimize Tillage and Crop Selection The County will support the reduction of tillage and choice of crop yields which require low phosphate and fertilizer inputs to reduce potential erosion, runoff and contamination of surface and groundwater source. - 43.
+Naturalization of Other use of Agricultural Lands Where designated agricultural lands are not needed for agricultural purposes, other uses as prescribed in underlying land use district will be encouraged when in compliance with the Land Use Bylawthe County will support the naturalization of these lands using native vegetation. - 14.
 Country Residential Development The development of new multiple lot country residential subdivisions shall be prohibited in the Plan area unless already provided for in a Statutory Plan or Outline Plan. - a.
-Lands south of Sundance Road, districted CR Country Residential in the County's Land Use Bylaw shall be redistricted to AGR Agricultural Restricted at the time of reclamation certification.
+Lands south of Sundance Road, districted CR Country Residential in the County's Land Use

+Bylaw shall be redistricted to AGR Agricultural Restricted at the time of reclamation certification.

-6.3 Hamlet of Keephills
+- 6.3 Hamlet of Keephills

-- 1. Area Structure Plan (ASP) Parkland County may prepare an ASP for the Hamlet of Keephills.
-The need for and timing of an ASP will be reviewed by the County during the next update of the Highvale End Land Use ASP.
+- 45.1.
+Area Structure Plan (ASP) Parkland County may update this prepare an ASP for the Hamlet of Keephills.
+The need for and timing of an ASP will be reviewed by the County during the next update of the Highwale End Land Use ASP.

-- 2. Hamlet Development The following types of development within the Hamlet shall be encouraged by the County:
+- 46-2.
+Hamlet Development The following types of development within the Hamlet shall be encouraged by the County:

 - a.
 A range of residential uses and types;

 - b.
 Local neighbourhood commercial uses;

 - c.
 Institutional uses such as churches, community halls, and schools;

 - d.
 Business industrial uses; and

 - e.
 Recreational uses.